DiCarloLab-Delft/PycQED_py3/README.md

 This toolbox contains tools for analysis such as file-handling tools, plotting tools and some data analysis tools such as a peak finder.

 #####Fitting models
-This module contains the lmfit model definitions and fitting functions used for curve fitting
+This module contains the lmfit model definitions and fitting functions used for curve fitting.

 ### The scripts folder
-The actual scripts that run an experiment.
+The scripts that run an experiment.
 Dig around a bit here to get a feel of what a measurement looks like.
 It is split into personal folders for messing around with your personal files and project folders where people working on the same project have their experimental scripts.

 ## Other useful stuff
-A little document I wrote containing some handy git commands.
+A little document containing some handy git commands.
 [Git tips & tricks ](docs/git_tips_and_tricks.md).

 Lecture series on scientific python